kaltokri/just-the-docs-test/docs/plugins/scheduler.md

 | populated        | If **false**, the mission will be restarted / rotated only, if no player is in (default: true).                                                                                                                                                                                                                            |
 | settings         | Timeframes in which a weather preset is valid or a list of presets that should change randomly.
 If not provided, the mission will run as is.
 Presets can be stacked by comma-separating them.                                                                                                                              |
 | mission_end      | Only apply the method on mission end (usually in combination with restart_with_shutdown).                                                                                                                                                                                                                                  |

-**Attention!**<br/>
-If using the presets / settings, your missions will be amended automatically by the bot.
-You might want to create safety copies upfront.

 ### on-commands